Master of Arts (M.A.)

 For help selecting a viable topic, and for guidance in completing the work, students must choose a faculty advisor.
 Students should feel free to query any graduate faculty member in the department who shares their interests about the possibility of directing the thesis.
 Once an advisor has signed on, the student and advisor should also consider which additional faculty will serve as a second and third members of the three-person thesis committee.
 The second member of the committee must be among the department's faculty, while the third must come from outside the History Department.

 Once a topic has been selected and at least two committee members (the advisor and the second reader) have been identified, the student must complete a prospectus.
 Typically around twelve pages in length, a prospectus provides an overview of the thesis.
-For examples, look at either the Thesis Prospectus Sample #1 or Thesis Prospectus Sample #2.
+To see samples of what a high quality prospectus looks like, click links to view prospectus sample one and prospectus sample two.
 It should:

 - briefly describe the topic